overwolf/overwolf.github.io/docs/api/overwolf-games-events-lol.md

 #### *jungle_camp* note:

+Boolean values:
-Boolean values - vision true / false representing whether we have vision on the camp in question and true / false representing whether they are alive or dead (this information is true whether it is killed by an enemy or an ally).
+* vision - true / false representing whether we have vision on the camp in question and
+* alive - true / false representing whether they are alive or dead (this information is true whether it is killed by an enemy or an ally).

 Possible Values: